Table of Contents Show

-Living in NYC means being surrounded by incredible architecture, delicious food, an innovative art scene and one of the most diverse populations of people in the country.
+Living in NYC means being surrounded by incredible architecture, delicious food, an innovative art scene, and one of the most diverse populations of people in the country.
 It’s almost impossible to walk the streets of NYC without seeing something worth snapping a photo of.
 From incredible graffiti that seems to pop up overnight to the infamous NYC skyline, self-described selfie addicts can have a field day in NYC, especially in Brooklyn.
-Here are six awesome places to flip your phone camera around, smile and take an Insta-worthy selfie to share with the world.
+Here are six awesome places to flip your phone camera around, smile, and take an Insta-worthy selfie to share with the world.

-Brooklyn Heights Promenade
+Brooklyn Heights PromenadeBrooklyn Heights Promenade

-The Brooklyn Bridge
+The Brooklyn BridgeThe Brooklyn Bridge

-Boathouse In Prospect Park
+Boathouse In Prospect ParkBoathouse In Prospect Park